Celebrating the Arts 2020

 On Sunday 24th morning 11am, we'll celebrate with our annual Festival Service online conducted by Revd John Murdoch at St John's Kirk of Perth.
 With readings and music, the service is always a wonderful highlight of Perth Festival.
 You can watch the service online here.

-On Sunday evening, you're for a treat with a glorious evening of music by award-winning choir Tenebrae, including their recording of Allegri's Misere mei, Deus, which has been viewed over 7 million times.
-We'll begin the night at 7pm and run through to 9pm with links to music, interviews and news posted regularly.
+On Sunday evening, we enjoyed a glorious evening of music by award-winning choir Tenebrae, including their recording of Allegri's Misere mei, Deus, which has been viewed over 7 million times.

 Into week two...